 The decision to leave the European Union (EU) following the referendum will have wide-scale implications for businesses across the industrial spectrum.
 Being prepared for Brexit and its impact on business operations is critical for business and trade leaders.

 Oxford Economics has completed a quantitative research study to provide the information you need to be prepared.
 Using our world-class global economic model, with full analysis and data sets available for nine alternative Brexit scenarios, it addresses what had been, until now, a major gap due to research that has either been limited in scope or designed to support a pre-conceived political agenda.

-The study represents a uniquely comprehensive and impartial assessment of the implications of Brexit for economic activity in the UK and the rest of the world.
+The study represents a uniquely comprehensive and impartial assessment of the implications and consequences of Brexit for economic activity in the UK and the rest of the world.
 Click here to download the free executive summary report

 Answering the important questions faced by businesses